z-l-p/filmless-simple/README.md

 Building off of the [v2f](https://github.com/sixteenmillimeter/v2f) application for generating film-sized strips of images, this is a set of tools for building pixel-perfect image sequences for printing and laser cutting into viable 16mm film strips.
 Create 16mm films from non-film materials and convert video to strips of film using [Processing](https://processing.org/).

+This project was made in collaboration with [Wenhua Shi](https://shiwenhua.net/) for a workshop run during the [Revolutions Per Minute Festival](https://revolutionsperminutefest.org/) held at UMass Boston.

 ### [Download](https://github.com/sixteenmillimeter/filmless/archive/master.zip)

 ## What this repository contains